 Last week I mentioned that Loni was holding a contest over at Joy in the Morning.
 Tomorrow’s the last day to enter, if you’re of a mind to give it a try.
 I have to confess I resisted at first, because I’ve never enjoyed scripted writing exercises.
 But now that I’ve done it, I’m so glad I did.
-I’m glad for my children: they have a glimpse now of images from my childhood that I might not have remembered if I hadn’t been following this template.
+I’m glad for my children: they have a glimpse now of images from my childhood that I might not have remembered if I hadn’t been following this template, which was developed by Kentucky poet George Ella Lyon.
 Now I’m hounding Scott to do it too.
 And how cool would it be for my own parents and his to take a stab at it—how my kids would treasure the portrait of their grandparents’ young lives!

 Anyway, Loni, here’s my contribution, and thanks for inspiring us!